dustinstansbury/theclevermachine/_posts/2020-07-20-bias-variance-tradeoff.md

 2. The second term is the <span style="color:blue">squared bias of the estimator</span>, also introduced above.
 3. The third term is the <span style="color:red">variance of the observation noise</span> and describes how much the observations $$y$$ vary from the true function $$f(x)$$.
 Notice that the noise term does not depend on the estimator $$g(x)$$.
 This means that the noise term is a constant that places a lower bound on expected prediction error, and in particular is equal to the variance the noise term $$\sigma_{\epsilon}^2$$.

-Here we find that the expected prediction error on new data $$(x^*,y^*)$$ (in the squared differences sense) is the combination of these three terms.
+Here we find that the expected prediction error on new data $$(x^*,y^*)$$ (in the squared differences sense) is the combination of these three terms: the estimator variance, squared-bias, and the observation noise variance.
 This take-home is important in that it states that the expected prediction error on new data can be used as a quantitative criterion for selecting the best model from a candidate set of estimators!

 It turns out that, given $$N$$ new data points $$(\mathbf x^*,\mathbf y^*)$$, the expected prediction error can be easily approximated as the mean squared error over data pairs: